djseth-81/Maritime-Dashboard/backend/README.md

 ## main.py
-Handles GET requests made to localhost:8000.
-Uses DBOperator to retrive basic information from interfacing with the PostGIS example database "NYC Census Data".
+Performs Websocket operations by handling GET and POST requests made by the client.
+Uses DBOperator to retrive basic information from interfacing with the PostGIS database.

 ## DBOperator
 DBOperator is a basic Object meant to strictly operate on PostGIS tables.
 It uses the PyGreSQL `psycopb2` library to execute PostgreSQL calls.
 It only performs very basic SQL queries right now, and one entity at a time.